As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 8. Potash is One of the Most Useful Minerals, and You may have Never Heard of It

-Potash is the common name for Potassium Chloride.
-This is a potassium-rich salt that is mined from areas that used to be oceans but have dried up and are today part of continents.
-Have you guessed what it’s used for yet?
+Potash, the common name for Potassium Chloride, is a potassium-rich salt extracted from regions that were once ancient oceans but have since dried up and become part of the Earth’s continents.
+This mineral plays a crucial role in a vital industry that supports life across the globe.
+Can you guess what it’s used for?

 9. Common Sand is the Main Ingredient in your Windows

 Most beach sands are mostly made of silicon dioxide (quartz).
-Most glass is made by heating this up to over 3090F and cooling it in a controlled fashion.
+Most glass is made by heating it up to over 3090F and cooling it in a controlled fashion.

-In fact, differences between the glass are characterized are partially characterized by how hot the sand is heated – windshield glass is heated too much higher temperatures than normal window glass.
+In fact, differences between the glass are characterized partially by how hot the sand is heated – windshield glass is heated to much higher temperatures than normal window glass.

 10. The Crust of Mars is Comprised of Minerals most Common in Igneous Rocks

 TIP: Mars is the closest planet to Earth.
-However, the nearest cosmic object is the Moon, and we can admire the rocks from the Moon on Earth as well.
+However, the nearest cosmic object is the Moon, and we can also admire the rocks from the Moon on Earth.
 Find out more about Moon rocks in the article below:

 Moon Rocks: Everything You Need to Know About Them